What to choose between IELTS Academic & General Training Tests?

 IELTS Test Format

-The IELTS exam has two modules; IELTS Academic and IELTS General Training which is further classified into four parameters; IELTS Reading, IELTS Writing, IELTS Speaking and IELTS Listening.
+The IELTS Test has two Types: IELTS Academic and IELTS General Training.
+Each test consists of four modules: Listening, Reading, Writing, and Speaking Test.

 Choose the IELTS Academic Test if you want to pursue your higher studies anywhere around the globe where English is the first language.

-The time duration for the IELTS Listening test if of 40 minutes; 30 minutes to listen to the recording and extra 10 minutes to fill your answer sheet.
+The time duration for the IELTS Listening test is of 40 minutes; 30 minutes to listen to the recording and extra 10 minutes to fill your answer sheet.

 Note: You can hear the recording only once.